Metropolis-style random sampling of quantum gates for the estimation of low-energy observables: Introduction

 However, in practice one never performs simulations with $\beta_{\text{gauge}}$ infinitely large, and instead moderate values of $\beta_{\text{gauge}}$ are chosen, and the infinite-$\beta_{\text{gauge}}$ limit is done by extrapolation.
 In this way, continuum-limit results are found from finite-lattice-spacing calculations.
-Here we propose to perform a similar extrapolation on quantum computers when what is desired are expectation values of observables in the ground state.
-We propose to perform systematic calculations of observables at larger energies, and extrapolate to their value at low energy.
-This is not done by a variational minimization routine~\cite{Peruzzo2014,Cerezo2021}, where the ground state is sought out by minimizing a cost function of expectation values; though, a procedure similar in spirit to what is proposed here is described in Ref.~\cite{cao2021energy}.
-We also point out quantum imaginary time evolution~\cite{Motta2020} which involves a classical minimization routine based on state tomography to construct unitary circuits to implement non-unitary operators.
-This is also in contrast to a strictly ``gate-based'' method to calculate the ground state of a quantum Hamiltonian with some finite probability~\cite{ge2019,Lin2020nearoptimalground,Wang2017,LEE2020135536,gustafson2020}.
-Nor is what we propose a quantum Metropolis algorithm, where a thermal quantum state is sampled~\cite{Temme2011,Yung754}, or a state is adiabatically annealed~\cite{Kirkpatrick1983,kadowaki1998,farhi2001,Hauke_2020} to its ground state.
+Here, we propose to perform a similar extrapolation when what is desired are expectation values of observables in the ground state.
+We propose to perform systematic calculations of observables at larger energies, and extrapolate to their value at low energy by fitting.
+This is not done by a variational minimization routine~\cite{Peruzzo2014,Cerezo2021,Yeter-Aydeniz2021,tilly2021variational,zhang2021simulating,li2021benchmarking}, where the ground state is sought out by minimizing a cost function of expectation values; though, a procedure similar in spirit to what is proposed here is described in Ref.~\cite{cao2021energy}.
+The ground state is not sought out using quantum imaginary time evolution~\cite{Motta2020,Yeter_Aydeniz_2021,Yeter-Aydeniz2021} which involves a classical minimization routine based on state tomography to construct unitary circuits to implement non-unitary operators.
+We do not use a strictly ``gate-based'' method, where the ground state of a quantum Hamiltonian is calculated with some finite probability~\cite{ge2019,Lin2020nearoptimalground,Wang2017,LEE2020135536,gustafson2020}.
+The method proposed here is also not a quantum Metropolis algorithm, where a thermal quantum state is sampled~\cite{Temme2011,Yung754,moussa2019measurementbased}, or a state is adiabatically annealed~\cite{Kirkpatrick1983,kadowaki1998,farhi2001,Hauke_2020} to its ground state.
 Instead, by using samples of averages of observables calculated away from the ground state, we extrapolate those observables to their lowest-energy values with some error, avoiding the ground state entirely.

 The remainder of the article is as follows: In Sec.~\ref{sec:random-circuit-sampling} we describe the algorithm in detail, and discuss its computational cost.
 In Sec.~\ref{sec:ising} we use the algorithm in an example, and compute the ground-state energy eigenvalue and magnetization for the transverse-field quantum Ising model for a small system using a classical computer.
 Finally in Sec.~\ref{sec:conclusions} we provide possible future directions and work, as well as conclusions.